 The darker ones are worth giving a try.

-What’s your favorite type of vegetable soup?
+What’s your favorite Italian soup?
 Please leave a comment below.